 This guide introduces some best practices when using Secret Manager.
 The guide is not an exhaustive list of recommendations.
-We recommend reviewing the Platform overview in order to understand the overall Google Cloud landscape and the Secret Manager conceptual overview before you read this guide.
+We recommend reviewing the platform overview in order to understand the overall Google Cloud landscape and the Secret Manager overview before you read this guide.

 Access to the Secret Manager API is protected by IAM.
 Follow the principle of least privilege when granting permissions to secrets.

 - Limit organization ownership to a secured super admin account.